 There are a few other studies that examine the quantitative effect of transaction taxes on housing market.
 Määttänen and Terviö (2022) study the heterogeneous welfare effects of housing transaction taxes using an assignment model.
 In contemporaneous work, Han, Ngai, and Sheedy (2022) examine the effect of stamp duty on owner-occupied and rental markets using a search model.
 While we share a similar objective as these papers, our OLG approach allows us to focus on income, wealth, and age heterogeneity.
-As a result, we highlight how steady state welfare changes are related to income and how tax reform interacts with wealth and age over the transition.
+As a result, we highlight how steady-state welfare changes are related to income and how tax reform interacts with wealth and age over the transition.

-As an alternative to stamp duty, we consider the ongoing taxation of property in our counterfactual experiment and find a significant steady state welfare gain.
+As an alternative to stamp duty, we consider the ongoing taxation of property in our counterfactual experiment and find a significant steady-state welfare gain.
 Property taxation combines the taxation of land and capital improvements to land.
-Land taxes have a long history as been viewed as efficient (see for example, George, 1879 and Banzhaf and Lavery, 2010), whereas the efficiency of taxation on capital improvements has been more controversial.7 There is an emerging literature on the optimal taxation of housing.
-Olovsson (2015) in a Ramsey setting with housing and home production and Balke (2022) in an
+Land taxes have a long history as been viewed as efficient (see, e.g., George (1879) and Banzhaf and Lavery (2010)), whereas the efficiency of taxation on capital improvements has been more controversial.7 There is an emerging literature on the optimal taxation of housing.
+Olovsson (2015) in a Ramsey setting with housing and home production and Balke (2022) in an OLG model with housing find that strictly positive recurrent property tax rates on housing are optimal.
+Instead of discussing the optimal taxation on housing, our work provides a comparison of two different forms of taxation on housing, an upfront transaction tax versus recurrent property taxes, both in steady state and over the transition.